-After the leader brings up an issue, sometimes additional clarification Leade r: We are making progress.
+After the leader brings up an issue, sometimes additional clarification helps

+Leader: We are making progress.
 I appreciate both of you being willing to work through these issues.
 Catherine, when you say that your hearing problem makes it difficult to understand Ximena, can you tell us more about that?
-Since you raised the concern, are you comfortable explaining? helps Catherine: Yes, I would feel better explaining.
+Since you raised the concern, are you comfortable explaining?

+Catherine: Yes, I would feel better explaining.
 It is complicated, but it is more of a processing issue.
 Especially with accents and people speaking quickly, I just can't process well.
 It is related to hearing, but a bit more complex.

+Here, the leader clarifies the needs of both employees before asking what can be done

-Here, the leader Ximena: Let me just say that I had no idea that was an issue for you. clarifies the My father has tinnitus, which impacts him in a similar way. needs of both employees Leader: What I am understanding is that it is important for you to be before asking what can be able to process, Catherine, and it is important to you to be heard respectfully, Ximena.
-What are some suggestions? done Ximena: I can slow down my speaking when I talk to Catherine.
-Both employees agree to do something to Catherine: That will be great: I would appreciate that.
+Ximena: Let me just say that I had no idea that was an issue for you.
+My father has tinnitus, which impacts him in a similar way.

+Leader: What I am understanding is that it is important for you to be able to process, Catherine, and it is important to you to be heard respectfully, Ximena.
+What are some suggestions?

+Ximena: I can slow down my speaking when I talk to Catherine.

+Both employees agree to do something to

+Catherine: That will be great: I would appreciate that.
 I will let you know when I need things repeated without insulting you.